 »Of course, taking over a department of 20 would be a steep take-off for me as a current team leader.
 Nevertheless, Mr. Desmarais, as a serious hobby pilot, wouldn’t you agree with the statement that the reliable execution of the tower’s instructions is more important for a safe flight than the number of flight attendants in the cabin?
 And I suppose I could rely on your support as “chief air traffic controller” in mastering the new challenge, correct?«

-The knowledge you have about the interviewer enables you to address the other side with a parallel that is of an emotionally positive nature for him.
+The knowledge you have about the interviewer enables you to address the other side with a parallel that is emotionally pleasant for him.
 Such an approach stands a good chance to convince him of your suitability better than you would with abstract facts.

 > Your salary expectations